kekland/croppy/README.md

 - `Object? heroTag` - an optional argument that can be used to provide a hero tag for the cropper.
 If provided, the cropper will be opened with a hero animation.
 See the documentation for information about the constraints of using hero animations with `croppy`.

+- `bool shouldPopAfterCrop = true` - an optional argument that can be used to specify whether the cropper should be closed after the user finishes cropping the image.
+If set to `false`, the cropper will not be closed and you can handle the closing of the route yourself.
+This is useful if you want to perform some complex animations after the user finishes cropping the image.

 The return value of `showCupertinoImageCropper` is `CropImageResult`, which contains the `dart:ui.Image` of the cropped image and the `CroppableImageData` that was used to crop the image.
 The `CroppableImageData` can be used to crop the image again with the same transformations.

 For a complete runnable example, see `./example`.